Memphis Kiddie Park

-Memphis Kiddie Park is an 11-ride amusement park located in Brooklyn, Ohio, designed specifically for children and families.

-Memphis Kiddie Park opened on May 28, 1952.
-The park was one of several designed and opened by Stuart Wintner, who also owned a chain of indoor movie theaters.
-Wintner and later his son Russell ran the park.
+Memphis Kiddie Park is a children's amusement park located in Brooklyn, Ohio.
+The park opened on May 28, 1952.
+It was one of several designed by Stuart Wintner, who also owned a chain of movie theaters.
+Wintner and his son Russell ran the park until each of their deaths.

-The park is home to the "Little Dipper" roller coaster—the oldest operating steel roller coaster in North America.
+The park is home to the Little Dipper roller coaster, one of the oldest operating steel roller coasters in North America.

-The 11 rides at Memphis Kiddie Park are: